6i-software/vba-monologger/README.md

 > [Go to the website documentation](https://6i-software.github.io/vba-monologger/)

-## Basic usages
+## Quick start

+### Manual installation

+1. Download the VBA Monologger Excel Add-in (.xlam file) to your computer:   [6i_VBA-Monologger.xlam](https://github.com/6i-software/vba-monologger/raw/refs/heads/main/src/6i_VBA-Monologger.xlam)
+2. Put this xlam file into a folder trusted by Excel, and add it as a reference in your VBA project through *Tools > References* in the VBA editor.

 ### Log output to VBA Console

-To install the VBAMonologger library, simply download the `6i-VBAMonologger.xlam` file and add it as a reference in your project.
-Next, use the factory to create an instance of a logger preconfigured with default handler, formatter, and pre-processors, as shown below:
+In VBA Monologger, we use a factory in order to simplify and standardize the creation of objects, such as loggers, by encapsulating the logic needed to initialize them.
+The factory pattern abstracts the object creation process, which can be particularly useful.
+So to instantiate your first logger that output logs into the VBA console, just use the method `VBAMonologger.Factory.createLoggerConsoleVBA()`, as shown below.
+It provides an instance of a logger preconfigured with default handler, formatter, and pre-processors.

 ```vbscript
 Public Sub howto_use_loggerConsoleVBA()